-The Broads landscape we see today is a result of centuries of natural processes and interactions between people and their environment.
+The landscape of the Broads National Park we see today is a result of centuries of natural processes and interactions between people and their environment.

-It is one of Europe's most important wetlands for nature conservation.
-It also attracts more than seven million visitors every year and we aim to help balance the needs of the environment, local residents, local businesses and those visitors.
+The Broads is one of Europe's most important wetlands for nature conservation.
+It also attracts more than seven million visitors every year and we aim to help balance the needs of the environment, local residents, local businesses and those visitors through our work.

 Partnership working is central to achieving our objectives.
-We are a key agency in a network of specialist partners that help realise the Broads Plan - the long term management strategy for the Broads.
-In addition to local authorities, our partners include:
+We are a key organisation in a network of specialist partners, including the Environment Agency, RSPB, Wildlife Trusts and more that help realise the Broads Plan - the long term management strategy for the Broads.